 Clearwell Caves are amongst the earliest and one of the last producers of ochre (natural earth pigment) in the British Isles.
-Ochre is now thought to have been mined here for more than 7000 years (since the Middle Stone Age).
-Ochre pigment is found as a soft deposit intermingled with pockets of harder crystalline iron ore.
+Ochre is thought to have been mined here for more than 7000 years (since the Middle Stone Age) although we have stone tools dated to 4,500 years ago.
+Ochre pigment is found as a soft deposit intermingled with harder crystalline iron ore.

 Until the 1930's Forest of Dean mines were famous for good quality, rich pigments, particularly shades of red and purple.
 Purple ochre is an unusual natural earth pigment, similar colours are usually only available in synthetic forms.
 The mines at Clearwell were well known for the quality and wide range of ochre colours available.
 Yellow, orange, brown, red and purple ochre is still mined here; dug by hand, using simple tools much as the ancient miners would have done.
 After careful sieving, the ochre is either washed, or milled.